octelium/playground/README.md

 ### Client-less Mode

-You can also access HTTP-based Services via the client-less (i.e. BeyondCorp) mode simply by using Octelium access tokens as a standard bearer token.
+You can also access HTTP-based Services via the client-less (i.e. BeyondCorp) mode simply by using Octelium access tokens as a standard bearer token (read more about _Credentials_ [here](https://octelium.com/docs/octelium/latest/management/core/credential)).
 You can, for example, directly create an access token _Credential_ as follows:

 ```bash